YottaDB/YDBDoc/AdminOpsGuide/integrity.rst

 As you begin the decision-making process, follow these general guidelines from this point:

-*IF THE SYMPTOM IS A FAILURE TO PROCESS*, refer to `section H1 <./integrity.html#h1-process-hangs>`_.
+*IF THE SYMPTOM IS A FAILURE TO PROCESS*, refer to :ref:`h1-process-hangs`.

-*IF THE SYMPTOM IS A MUPIP INTEG ERROR REPORT*, refer to `section I1 <./integrity.html#i1-mupip-integ-errors>`_.
+*IF THE SYMPTOM IS A MUPIP INTEG ERROR REPORT*, refer to :ref:`i1-mupip-integ-errors`.
 If you are investigating a particular error message, refer to the MUPIP INTEG errors table.

-*IF THE SYMPTOM IS A RUN-TIME ERROR REPORT*, refer to `section R1 <./integrity.html#r1-runtime-errors>`_.
+*IF THE SYMPTOM IS A RUN-TIME ERROR REPORT*, refer to :ref:`r1-runtime-errors`.
 If you are investigating a particular error message, refer to the Runtime Error Messages table.

 To facilitate use of the material as a troubleshooting guide, the text in these sections refers to other sections with alphanumeric designators.
 Each alphanumeric section describes suggested actions to employ in handling a particular situation.